 The nature of c section delivery and recovery can weaken the core, resulting in diastasis recti.
 Discomfort around the incision site and the process of healing from the c section can also impact core function.

-If you have diastasis recti after a c section, it’s especially important to work with an experienced physical therapist.
+If you have diastasis recti after a c section, it’s especially important to work with an experienced pelvic floor specialist.
 These individuals can make sure you’re practicing safe, appropriate exercises that foster your healing and build strength.

 Ruth Health’s c section recovery sessions provide emotional and physical support after a c section.
 This includes breathwork and meditation, gentle movement, and stabilizing physical therapy.
 You can start as early as 24 hours postpartum.